tenstad/container-workshop/README.md

 than just Docker.

-This is a hands-on workshop where you will learn about container technology though actual use, along with some of the tooling that improves upon the experience of developing and working with containers.
+This is a hands-on workshop where you will learn about container technology through actual use, along with some of the tooling that improves upon the experience of developing and working with containers.
 Any container technology tools may be used to build images and run containers, but Docker has been chosen in the examples as it likely the most accessible for the majority of people.